mlee212/rshell_project/README.md

 * Parenthesis Class
   * Created class
   * Fixed Parser to work with Parenthesis
-  * Made tests to test the parser
+  * Made tests to test the parser and parenthesis
 * Square
   * Created class
   * Fixed Parser to work with Square Brackets
-  * Made tests to test the parser
+  * Made tests to test the parser and square brackets
 * TestCommand
   * Created class
   * Fixed Parser to work with test formats (i.e. "test -d <fileName>", "test <fileName>")
+  * Made tests to test the parser and test commands
+* InputRedirection
+  * Created class
+  * Fixed Parser to work with InputRedirection (i.e. "<")
+  * Made tests to test the parser and input redirection
+* OutputRedirection
+  * Created class
+  * Fixed Parser to work with OuputRedirection (i.e. ">")
+  * Made tests to test the parser and output redirection
+* DoubleOutput
+  * Created class
+  * Fixed Parser to work with DoubleOutput (i.e. ">>")
+  * Made tests to test the parser and double output
+* Pipe
+  * Created class
+  * Fixed Parser to work with Pipes (i.e. "|")
-  * Made tests to test the parser
+  * Made tests to test the parser and pipes
 * Testing overall
 * Turn in